JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 * `map_pool`: array of strings
 * `pickmode`: (string) `default_map`, `agree`, `bo1`, `bo1random` or `bo1randomagree` (the last will offer both the !veto and the !map commands)
 * `match_end`: (string) `kick`, `quit` or `none`
-* `rcon_init`: array of strings, rcon commands will be executed once after the rcon connection is established
+* `rcon_init`: array of strings, rcon commands will be executed once after the rcon connection is established, each entry must be shorter than 4000 chars
-* `rcon_config`: array of strings, rcon commands will be executed twice (before knife round and before match start)
+* `rcon_config`: array of strings, rcon commands will be executed twice (before knife round and before match start), each entry must be shorter than 4000 chars
-* `rcon_end`: array of strings, rcon commands will be executed three minutes after match end (right before match_end action)
+* `rcon_end`: array of strings, rcon commands will be executed three minutes after match end (right before match_end action), each entry must be shorter than 4000 chars

 # REPORTS
 The tool will report events to the url (if given in the init data):

-* elected map
+* elected map (won't be sent if pickmode is `default_map`)
 ```
 $_POST['match_id'] = 1337;
 $_POST['type'] = 'map';
 $_POST['map'] = 'de_mirage';
 ```

-* match start
+* match start (when the knife round winner has chosen a side)
 ```
 $_POST['match_id'] = 1337;
 $_POST['type'] = 'start';